apache/spark/docs/streaming-programming-guide.md

 1. Schedule the transformations and output operations for all the time steps between the time when the driver failed and when it last checkpointed.
 This is also done for those time steps that were previously scheduled but not processed due to the failure.
 This will make the system recompute all the intermediate data from the checkpointed RDD files, etc.
 1. Restart the network receivers, if any, and continue receiving new data.

-In the current _alpha_ release, there are two different failure behaviors based on which input sources are used.
+There are two different failure behaviors based on which input sources are used.

 1. _Using HDFS files as input source_ - Since the data is reliably stored on HDFS, all data can re-computed and therefore no data will be lost due to any failure.
 1. _Using any input source that receives data through a network_ - The received input data is replicated in memory to multiple nodes.
 Since, all the data in the Spark worker's memory is lost when the Spark driver fails, the past input data will not be accessible and driver recovers.
 Hence, if stateful and window-based operations are used (like `updateStateByKey`, `window`, `countByValueAndWindow`, etc.), then the intermediate state will not be recovered completely.